-Bruce Southard, Chairperson, 2201 Bate Building Janice Tovey, Director of Graduate Studies, 2132 Bate Building
+Mike Palmer, Interim Chair, 2201 Bate Building Janice Tovey, Director of Graduate Studies, 2132 Bate Building

 As a prerequisite to graduate study in a degree program, the Department of English requires that the applicant meet the admission requirements of the university and submit satisfactory scores on the General Test of the Graduate Record Examinations.
-Applicants should have an undergraduate major, minor, or equivalent record of study in English, or for those applying to technical/professional communication, rhetoric and composition, or linguistics/TESL, an appropriate undergraduate degree.
+Applicants should have an undergraduate major, minor, or equivalent record of study in English, or for those applying to technical/professional communication, rhetoric and composition, linguistics, or TESOL, an appropriate undergraduate degree.
 Each entering student is to consult with the director of graduate studies in English at the beginning of graduate studies.
-At the consultation, the director of graduate studies will review curriculum requirements and options, including possible emphases in literature, technical and professional communication, rhetoric and composition, creative writing, multicultural literature, and linguistics/TESL, and will suggest appropriate courses.
+At the consultation, the director of graduate studies will review curriculum requirements and options, including concentrations in literature, technical and professional communication, rhetoric and composition, creative writing, multicultural and transnational literatures, linguistics, or TESOL, and will suggest appropriate courses.
 Students seeking a concentration in creative writing must submit a portfolio of poems, short stories, or essays to the creative writing faculty prior to admission to the concentration.
+Students seeking a concentration in English studies must submit a plan of study for approval by the Director of Graduate Studies.